PyRepair/maniple/training-data/summarize-experiment/luigi/4/prompt_response_response_5.md

     )
 ```

-In the revised version, we added a conditional check `if self.columns and len(self.columns) > 0:` to ensure that the length of `self.columns` is only checked if `self.columns` is not `None`.
-This prevents the `TypeError` from occurring when `self.columns` is `None`.

-This corrected code can be used as a drop-in replacement for the buggy version of the function.
+By adding the check `if self.columns and len(self.columns) > 0:`, we are ensuring that the comparison for length is only done when `self.columns` is not None.
+This resolves the `TypeError` that occurs when `self.columns` is `None`.
+This corrected function can be used as a drop-in replacement for the buggy version.